Cawfree/template-android-studio-project/README.md

 As you expect:

 * Clone (remembering the convention to keep the same name for the project folder)
-* Create a file on project directory called `local.properties`, with this content:
+* Create a file on project directory called `local.properties`, with this content (**suggestion**: distribute a `local.properties.dist`, to make this process even more straight-forward):

     ```
     # If needed, change the path